 Figure 4: Gnotobiotic rearing apparatus.
 Insects are kept in sterile flasks covered with a foil lid to prevent contamination.
 The secondary container (green lid) is sterilized with 2% bleach followed by 70% ethanol.
 Air flow is not restricted in the secondary container.

+Figure 5: Representative growth rate data comparing body lengths of gnotobiotic and nonsterile nymphs.
+Both groups of insects were fed autoclaved rodent diet.
+Gnotobiotic insects (here: n = 105) are kept on BHI as described.
+Nonsterile insects (here: n = 50) live in flasks with autoclaved woodchip bedding with small dishes for water.
+Nonsterile nymphs grow an average rate of 0.059 mm/day, while gnotobiotic nymphs grow at 0.028 mm/day (p < 0.0001).

-Figure 5: A representative gel image of RFLP results for quality control.
+Figure 6: A representative gel image of RFLP results for quality control.
 Whole-16S gene amplicons were digested with RsaI.
 DNA for PCR was extracted from nymphs homogenized in 1x PBS.
 “G nymph” lanes correspond to gnotobiotic nymphs, while “conv nymph” lanes correspond to conventional, nonsterile counterparts.
 Based on virtual restriction digest, the endosymbiont (Blattabacterium) is expected to have bands at the sizes 402 bp, 206 bp, and 163 bp, with a smear of bands between 163 bp and 148 bp.
 A gnotobiotic insect should show only the Blattabacterium banding pattern.
 A mixed bacterial community is expected to have a smear of bands with varying sizes, labeled here “other bacterial 16S fragments”.